ponylang/pony-tutorial/docs/appendices/ponypath.md

 ### Unix/Mac

-Edit/add the "rc" file corresponding to your chosen shell (`echo $SHELL` will tell you what shell you are running).
+Edit/add the `rc` file corresponding to your chosen shell (`echo $SHELL` will tell you what shell you are running).
 For example, if using bash, add the following to your `~/.bashrc`:

 ```bash
 export PONYPATH=$PONYPATH:$HOME/pony